woodstok/pacemaker/README.md

 This means that you would have to have a developer account in spotify ( also echonest ) .
 Both are very easy to create.

 ## More info coming up
+feel free to drop in questions and suggestions on woodstok at outlook dot com